-Inventory is comprised of raw materials, assemblies and finished products intended for sale to customers The Company evaluates the need for reserves for excess and obsolete inventories determined primarily based upon estimates of future demand for the Company's products.
-At March 31, 2020 and at December 31, 2019 the Company had no reserve for obsolescence.
+Inventories are valued at the lower of cost or net realizable value.
+The cost of substantially all the Company's inventory is determined by the FIFO cost method.
+Inventory is comprised of raw materials, assemblies and finished products intended for sale to customers.
+The Company evaluates the need for reserves for excess and obsolete inventories determined primarily based upon estimates of future demand for the Company's products.
+At June 30, 2020 and the Company had a reserve for obsolescence of \$48,000 related to parts expected to be displaced by product improvement initiatives.